 The way that KLM gets around the need for a direct nonlinear interaction between two photons is to use postselection.
-They run a set of photons — signal photons and ancilla (control) photons — through their linear optical system and they detect (i.e., theoretically…the paper is purely a theoretical proposal) the ancilla photons.
+They run a set of photons — signal photons and ancilla (test) photons — through their linear optical system and they detect (i.e., theoretically…the paper is purely a theoretical proposal) the ancilla photons.
 If these photons are not detected where they are wanted, then that iteration of the computation is thrown out, and it is tried again and again, until the photons end up where they need to be.
-When the ancilla outcomes are finally what they need to be, this run is selected.
+When the ancilla outcomes are finally what they need to be, this run is selected because the signal state are known to have undergone a known transformation.
 The signal photons are still unmeasured at this point and are therefore in quantum superpositions that are useful for quantum computation.
 Postselection uses entanglement and measurement collapse to put the signal photons into desired quantum states.
 Postselection provides an effective nonlinearity that is induced by the wavefunction collapse of the entangled state.
-Of course, the down side of this approach is that many iterations are thrown out–the computation becomes non-deterministic.
+Of course, the down side of this approach is that many iterations are thrown out — the computation becomes non-deterministic.

 KLM could get around most of the non-determinism by using more and more ancilla photons, but this has the cost of blowing up the size and cost of the implementation, so their scheme was not imminently practical.
 But the important point was that it introduced the idea of linear quantum computing.
 (For this, Milburn and his collaborators have my vote for a future Nobel Prize.)
 Once that idea was out, others refined it, and improved upon it, and found clever ways to make it more efficient and more scalable.
 Many of these ideas relied on a technology that was co-evolving with quantum computing — photonic integrated circuits (PICs).